Q: Do I have to use your online forms to enter my income and expenses or can I use my own records?

-- A: When you fill out the ‘My Details’ form and click the ‘Ready’ button we will contact you and confirm our fee which, in nearly all cases, will be the standard £99.00 inclusive.
-The only time this will vary is if there is a complex matter concerning your tax return, such as a Capital Gain (see following FAQs) or Foreign Income entry and even then, in most cases, it only adds a small amount to the fee (normally £25.00).
-We will also give you directions on which forms you need to complete and note any applicable surcharge to you.
-You do not have to proceed if you do not wish to do so and there is absolutely no cost to you up to this point.
+- A: When you register and submit the ‘My Details’ form you will receive an immediate quotation which, in most cases, will be the standard £99.00 inclusive, regardless of where you are resident.
+The only time this will vary is if there is a complex matter concerning your tax return, such as a Capital Gain (see following FAQs), Tax Treaty Claim or Foreign Income entry and even then, in most cases, it only adds a small amount to the fee (normally £25.00 – see ‘Fees’ menu item).
+Any fee additions are to cover additional documentation and the extra element of support.
+You do not have to proceed on receipt of the quotation and there is absolutely no cost to you up to this point.

-- A: There are only two fixed forms required in the Taxeezy process; the ‘My Details’ form required at the start of process and the ‘Essentials’ form, which is required at the end of the process.
-Both of these forms can easily be completed in a matter of minutes, the majority of combined entries being tick boxes.
+- A: There are only two fixed forms required in the Taxeezy process; the ‘My Details’ form, (required to start the process) and the ‘Essentials’ form.
+Both of these forms can easily be completed in a matter of minutes.
 In between are the financial forms of which, in most cases, only one is required.
 If your circumstances are slightly more complicated there may be more forms, however, the Taxeezy concept ensures that you will not be presented with any more information or requirements than your particular circumstance dictate.
 This is why we can honestly say that your own input can be limited to just a few minutes of your time.

 Q: What is a UTR Number?

-- A: This is a ‘Unique Tax Reference’ which is required in all cases in order to submit a tax return.
-This is required as an entry on our ‘Essentials’ form at the end of the process and therefore all other stages, including tax calculation and payment summary can proceed without this number.
-If you don’t have one, we can advise you on how to apply and provide the applicable form for you.
+- A: This is a ten digit ‘Unique Tax Reference’ which is required in all cases in order to file a tax return online.
+This is required as an entry on our ‘Essentials’ form and therefore all other stages, including tax calculation and payment summary can proceed without this number if you are waiting for one.
+If you don’t have a UTR number, we can advise you on how to apply and provide the applicable link for you.
 We do this entirely free of charge.
-Please note that obtaining this number can take up to six weeks and therefore this should be borne in mind with a view to the 31st January deadline to submit the tax return without £100 penalty.
+Please note that obtaining this number can take up to six weeks, so it should be applied for as soon as receiving our advice on the method applicable to your circumstances.

 Q: Can you prepare and submit a late or previous year tax return?

-- A: Yes, within the scope of our £99 service we can go back five years before the current due tax return, although very early tax returns cannot be submitted online and have to be produced for manual signing and posting to HMRC.
-The ‘My Details’ form has a drop down menu which you use to select the required tax year.
-If you have multiple tax returns to submit, please select the earliest tax year.
+- A: Yes, within the scope of our £99 service we can go back and file online up to three tax years preceding the current due tax return.
+Earlier tax returns cannot be filed online and have to be produced for manual signing and posting to HMRC.
+The ‘My Details’ form within the customer login has a drop down menu which you use to select the required tax year.
+If you have multiple tax returns to submit, you select the earliest tax year required.